vladskvortsov/ansible-2048-deploy/README.md

-# Ansible Playbook for deploying docker version of 2048
+# Ansible Playbook for deploying the docker version of 2048

-This Playbook deploys preconfigured docker image with webserver inside and setup domain name for it.
-As example i use [docker-2048][git-2048] image.
+This Playbook deploys a preconfigured docker image with a webserver inside and sets up a domain name for it.
+As an example, I use [docker-2048][git-2048] image.

 ### Prerequisites

 - Ansible controller node
-- One or more Ansible hosts(optionaly).
-User with sudo priveleges is required
+- One or more Ansible hosts(optionally).
+A user with sudo privileges is required
 - Setuped SSH connection from controller to the host
-- Purchased or free domain name (`Adding server global ip address to the domain properities is required`)
+- Purchased or free domain name (`Adding server global IP address to the domain properties is required`)

-### What this Playbook do:
+### What this Playbook does:

--- Setup passwordless sudo
+-- Setups passwordless sudo

--- Create a new user with sudo privileges
+-- Creates a new user with sudo privileges

 -- Sets authorized key for new user

--- Disable password authentication for root
+-- Disables password authentication for root

--- Setup firewall for ssh conections
+-- Setups firewall for ssh connections

--- Install addition packages
+-- Installs additional packages

--- Install Docker
+-- Installs Docker

--- Deploy light docker 2048 image based on alpine linux
+-- Deploys light docker 2048 image based on Alpine Linux

--- Add domain name to the target server config
+-- Adds domain name to the target server config

-#### Top level files:
+#### Top-level files:

 **playbook.yml**

-Main playbook file, contains only links to playbooks for specific groups of servers (webservers, database servers etc.), in my case `webserver.yml`.
+The main playbook file, contains only links to playbooks for specific groups of servers (webservers, database servers, etc.), in my case `webserver.yml`.

 ```s
 #main playbook